Zareel/PPT-Web-Development-Assignments/JSinterviewQuestions/readme.md

 - This strict context prevents certain actions from being taken and throws more exceptions.

 ---

-what is scope chining
+When you declare a variable with the var keyword, it is declared globally, or locally if declared inside a function. what is scope chining
 What is hoisting
 What is Temporal Dead Zone?